swordalt/phigros-chart-downloader/README.md

 # Phigros Chart Downloader

+This project allows you to export charts from official Phigros as a Phira/RPE-compatible 'PEZ' file.
+There is also the option to download individual assets, or to export every asset for a song in a 'ZIP' archive.

+Use it here: https://swordalt.github.io/phigros-chart-downloader/

+> [!NOTE]
-###### Note: This project relies on [Phigros_Resource](https://github.com/7aGiven/Phigros_Resource) for assets, a repository not owned by me.
+> This project relies on Phigros_Resource for assets, a repository not owned by me.
 There is a box telling you what version of the game the website has been updated to.
 Don't create issues about new songs not in the website.
 Thanks!

-This project allows you to export charts from official Phigros as a Phira/RPE-compatible 'PEZ' file.
-There is also the option to download individual assets, or to export every asset for a song in a 'ZIP' archive.

-Use it here: https://swordalt.github.io/phigros-chart-downloader/

 ## Usage
 Below are the features this project offers, as well as how to use them.